Everyone knows about LinkedIn Groups, but not everyone knows just how powerful they can be.

 It’s not always possible to join a group.
 For example, some group managers don’t allow recruiters to join.

 If you are not a member of the group then you can still search its members.
-If you have a LinkedIn Recruiter licence then you can easily search the members of ANY group using the filters on the left hand side of your search results.
+If you have a LinkedIn Recruiter license then you can easily search the members of ANY group using the filters on the left-hand side of your search results.
 If you have a basic LinkedIn account then it takes a little more ingenuity.

 To search the members of any LinkedIn group with a basic LinkedIn account, you will need to have two windows open in your browser, both looking at LinkedIn.
 In the first window, run a simple search looking for the keywords you hope to find on profiles.
 In the second window, find the group whose members you want to search (for those keywords).

 Once you have found the group you are interested in and opened it up in your browser, you need to look in your browser’s address bar at the URL of the page and find the group’s ID number.
 The URL is usually in the format: